QuazarTech/Bolt/docs/source/home.rst

 Overview
 ========

-What is NameTBD?
+What is Bolt?
 -------------

-NameTBD is an open-source Python based framework for solving advection type problems with sources/sinks uptil 5-dimensional phase space on a range of devices using the Semi-Lagrangian approach of Cheng&Knorr.
+Bolt is an open-source Python based framework for solving advection type problems with sources/sinks uptil 5-dimensional phase space on a range of devices using the Semi-Lagrangian approach of Cheng&Knorr.
 The framework is designed to solve a range of physical systems where the domain of